Coccyx Pain During Pregnancy: A practical guide

 Q: Can coccyx pain during pregnancy affect labor and delivery?

 A: In most cases, coccyx pain doesn't directly affect labor and delivery.
-However, severe pain can make it more challenging to manage labor discomfort.
+Still, severe pain can make it more challenging to manage labor discomfort.
 Discuss your pain with your doctor or midwife to ensure they are aware and can help you manage it appropriately during labor.

 Q: What are the long-term effects of untreated coccyx pain during pregnancy?